kkeilson/kkeilson.github.io/_pages/about.md

 We're here to help
 ======
-We offer a range of services that cater to each person and/or business looking to change how they provide IT services.
+We offer a range of technology services that cater to each person and/or business looking to change how they use technology or provide IT services.
 Whether it's on the phone support, or a trip to your home or business, we are here to take care of the IT issues and help you get moving.
 Our trained staff are licensed in various areas, including Microsoft Office 365, Apple products, PC/Windows devices, and much more.
 Give us a call or send us an email and we'd be more than happy to discuss our services to help keep you moving forward.

 Services Offered
 ------